bharatibhole/bharatibhole.github.io/_posts/2020-09-08-Array-Operations.md

 ```

 ## 2. Insertion
   Intsertion operation is to insert one or more elements into an array.
 The element can be inserted at the begining, end or at any given position.

   Let us consider an array of size 'n' with 'm' existing elements, where 'm' is always less than or equal to 'n-1' as array index starts from 0.

   **Steps to insert an element at the end of an array**
-    1. if the array is empty that means if m=o, insert the elements at the 1st position into the array.
+   1. If the array is empty that means if m=o, insert the elements at the 1st position into the array.
-    2. if the array contains m elements and m<=n-2,insert the element at (m+1)th position into the array.
+   2. If the array contains m elements and m<=n-2,insert the element at (m+1)th position into the array.

   **Steps to insert an element at the begining of an array**
    1. If the array is empty that means if m=0, insert an element at 1st position into the array.
    2. If the array of size 'n' contains 'm' elements, then shift the m elements forward by one position and insert the new element at the 1st position.
    3. If the number of existing elements are equal to the array size that means if n=m, the you can not insert the elements intothe array.

   **Steps to insert an element at the specific position into an array**
    1. Read the index position 'insAtIdx' from the user, where the new element isto be inserted.
    2. If array is not full and if insAtIdx<=n-2, shift the subsequent element upward by one position that means shift the elements from mth position to insAtIdx position.
    3. Insert the new element at the given index position neinsAtIdxwIdx.

 **Example**

 Given an array arr_A of 5 elements, insert an element into the array at the given position.

 **Arr_Insertion.cpp**